epfl-ada/ada-2024-project-databrewers/index.md

 ## Ratings

 To understand the seasonal analysis, it is important to understand how the beers are rated.
-In both reviews and ratings dataframes, six columns contain metrics (which are a score out of 5): **appearance, aroma, taste, mouthfeel, overall and rating**.
+In both reviews and ratings dataframes, six columns contain metrics (which are scores out of 5): **appearance, aroma, taste, mouthfeel, overall and rating**.

-The rating metrics is computed based on the five other scores with the following formula:
+The rating metric is computed based on the five other scores with the following formula:

 <script type="text/javascript" async
   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">